MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/privacy/essential-services.md

    - **status** - String – Exit status of Paywall.
 Like “initiated”, “paymentDone”, “provisionFailed”.
    - **userDuration** - Double – Duration in milli-seconds the user spent on Paywall

+- **Office.iOS.Paywall.Provisioning.Response** - Critical Engineering Telemetry and Contract with Retail Federation Service (RFS) to collect the information provided in this.
+RFS is the internal service used within Microsoft for crosschecking the purchase.
+This is used to get the health of the API call made to RFS which would help in understand that the performance of the integration is as expected.

+   The following fields are collected:

+   - **entryPoint** - String – The Button/Flow from which Paywall was displayed.
+Like “Premium Upgrade Button” or “First Run Flow”.
+   - **failureReason** - String – Only added when status is “failure”.
+Indicating the error response given by the RFS Provisioning response.
+   - **PaywallSessionId** - String – Collected to uniquely identify a Paywall session in an app session
+   - **productId** - String – App Store ID of the product the request was made for
+   - **status** - String – Success or Failure, indicating if the request succeeded or failed

+- **Office.iOS.Paywall.PurchaseCompleteScreen.Shown** - To log how many users have failed to complete the StoreKit API (Apple’s flow), Provisioning API (Retail Federation flow) and Activation API (Licensing flow) and see the success screen.
+The data is used to measure the performance of the end-to-end paywall experience and help improve purchase reliability.

+- **Office.iOS.Paywall.SignIn.Response** - The event is collected when users complete SignIn during upsell flow, which is triggered for PreSignIn upsell scenarios like the PreSignIn FRE and PreSignInDiamond.
+This can be used to check the SignIn rates during the Upsell flow and help us analyse the PreSign scenarios.

+  The following fields are collected:

+  - **authToken** - String - The Auth token of the signed in user.
+Used to debug issues where auth token is invalid and provisioning for the account fails.
+If the token is nil, logged as “nil-auth-token”.
+  - **entryPoint** - String – The Button/Flow from which Paywall was displayed.
+Like “Premium Upgrade Button” or “First Run Flow”.
+  - **PaywallSessionId** - String – Collected to uniquely identify a Paywall session in an app session.
+  - **status** - String – The SignIn status of the user.
+Can be Cancelled, Failure, PremiumSignIn or Success (Non-Premium Signin)

 - **Office.iOS.Paywall.SKUChooser.BuyButtonTap** - Data is collected when user taps the Purchase/Buy Button.
 The data is used to measure the performance of the button and ensure that it performing as expected.

    The following fields are collected: